danjorge/novice-players/README.md

 bin/kafka-server-start.sh config/server.properties
 ```

-If you want to start kafta on docker locally, just run the command inside the root directory of the project:
+If you want to start kafta on docker locally, just run the following command inside the root directory of the project:
 ```
 docker-compose up
 ```